-As a virtual event, STEPtember is a fun and safe way to boost health, happiness, and teamwork, wherever you choose to participate from.
-And with our new STEPtember trainers on board to help you achieve your fundraising and health goals, there’s never been a better time to step up!
+As a virtual event, STEPtember is a fun, safe way to boost health, happiness, and teamwork, no matter where you are.
+With our STEPtember trainers on board to help you achieve your fundraising and health goals, there’s never been a better time to step up!

 Learn what motivates them, find what motivates you, and learn more about Cerebral Palsy Alliance Research Foundation’s incredible work.
-You make that work possible when you step up and you’re help changing what possible means for cerebral palsy.
+And when you raise funds while you move, you're making a difference for people with cerebral palsy.

 Naomi’s smile says it all, and because she’s nonverbal, she and her mom have a ton of inside jokes.
 So much is said without a word.
 Naomi's cerebral palsy affects her in a lot of ways, and therapy is critical for her continued development to strengthen her core muscles and her abilities.
 She has been getting physical therapy since she was six months old and occupational therapy since she was two years old.
 She's a ball of positivity and the definition of resilience — and the cerebral palsy research you're supporting could potentially help her say everything she's ever wanted to.

-Our Faces of CP campaign is an ongoing curation of photos and stories of people with cerebral palsy.
-From all over the United States and around the world.
-Our aim is to share as many stories as possible.
-Together, we’ll raise awareness and show the personal side of what it’s like to live with CP.
-Read them here.
+Our Faces of CP campaign is an ongoing curation of photos and stories of people with cerebral palsy from all over the United States and around the world.
+We want to share as many stories as possible to raise awareness and show the personal side of what it’s like to live with CP.
+Discover more stories here.